12 Reasons Why Counseling for Entrepreneurs is Important

 Ups & Downs.

 It is easy to both love and hate the dynamic nature of entrepreneurship.
 The highs can make one forget about the lows but when you’re in a low it is nearly impossible to see out of it.
 And the cycle just repeats.
 The only thing worse than working to get funded is often getting funded.
-Working with a counselor can help moderate the reactivity that often comes with working in a bipolar environment through the use of mindfulness training and perspective-taking.
+Counseling for entrepreneurs can help moderate the reactivity that often comes with working in a bipolar environment through the use of mindfulness training and perspective-taking.

 Isolation.